gnuyent/website/src/pages/about.md

 # About

 Hey!
 I'm Brandon.
-I'm a full stack engineer at [Intuit](https://www.intuit.com/) where I work on building and improving content pipelines and creating responsive front-end widgets.
+I'm a full stack engineer at [Intuit](https://www.intuit.com/) where I work on crafting dynamic and composable full-stack experiences.

 I recently (2022) graduated from [San Diego State University](https://www.sdsu.edu) with a bachelor's degree in Computer Science.
 While there, and in high school, I competed in different security competitions.

 My main hobbies are:

 -   [Climbing](/blog/climbing-stats)
+-   Pickleball
--   Coffee
+-   Improv
 -   Reading
 -   Board games
+-   Coffee
 -   Cool tech

 <br />